List of DC Comics characters: B: Sy Borgman

 Sy Borgman is a retired scooter-bound U.S. agent with cybernetic enhancements and an ally of Harley Quinn.
 He first appeared in Harley Quinn (vol. 2) #2 (March 2014) as part of The New 52.

+Sy Borgman is a retired U.S. agent formerly called Syborg who was rendered scooter-bound and got cybernetic enhancements after stopping a terrorist plot.
+When Harley Quinn heads to her nursing home appointment, Sy Borgman recognizes her causing Harley to close the door behind her.
+He explains his history to her and states how he must use a scooter due to the weight of the cybernetics affecting his aged body.
+Sy wants to help Harley by targeting the gang that was responsible for his current cybernetic state.

 Sy Borgman in other media

 Sy Borgman appears in Harley Quinn, voiced by Jason Alexander.
 This version is a cyborg landlord, former CIA fixer, and member of Harley Quinn's crew.
 Additionally, he has a scientist sister named Mirielle, who was transformed into an octopus hybrid while trying to fuse a monkey and octopus to assist him in the field.

+Boruka

+Boruka is a character appearing in American comic books published by DC Comics.
+The character was created by writer Mark Waid and artist Dan Mora, and made her first appearance in Batman/Superman: World's Finest #21 (November 2023).

 Bouncer

 Bouncer is an enemy of Batman who constructed a special suit out of alloy that gave him enhanced bouncing abilities.
 In their first encounter, he shot and killed Batman, who is replaced by the Batman of Earth-Two.

 He later returned as a henchman for the Monarch of Menace.
 When Batman was missing, the Monarch of Menace hired various Batman villains to commit crimes for him, including the Bouncer, however he was once again defeated when Batman returned.